jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-2/chapter-3.md

 Servitude still remains where the church never had any great influence.
 Because the court is not powerful enough to emancipate the nobility's slaves.

-On the topic of family members, I will only discuss=
+On the topic of family members, I will only discuss:
 - how slaves are acquired
 - the state of domestic servants in our own country
 - the particular state of families